Omeprazole

 Key points about omeprazole

-• Omeprazole is used to treat problems affecting your stomach and gut, such as indigestion, reflux and ulcers.
+• Omeprazole is used to treat and prevent problems affecting your stomach and gut, such as indigestion, reflux and ulcers.

 • It works by reducing stomach acid.